 How To Make Garam Masala

-- 3 tbsp cardamom pods bruised and split
+- 3 tablespoon cardamom pods bruised and split

 - 3 whole cloves